Glycemic Index of Cashew nuts - salted

 What is the glycemic index of Cashew nuts - salted?

-Cashew nuts - salted has a glycemic index (GI) of 22, which is classified as low GI.
-As a low GI food, Cashew nuts - salted provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Cashew nuts - salted has a glycemic index of 22, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Cashew nuts - salted?